williamdlees/digger/docs/tools/digger.rst

 digger
 ======

-``digger`` annotates a single reference assembly, using BLAST to search the assembly for potential germline sequences.
+``digger`` annotates the sequences contained in a FASTA file, using BLAST to search for potential germline sequences.
 It requires an initial reference set for BLAST to use: this could come from a similar species, or a former annotation.
 Please refer to :ref:`human_igh` for example usage.